marsbroshok/mlops-labs/lab-000-setup/README.md

-# Setting up a lab environment for 200 series labs.
+# Setting up a lab environment.

-The environment for the 200-series labs is depicted on the below diagram.
+A full lab environment is depicted on the below diagram.

 ![Reference topolgy](/images/lab_300.png)